-• The principal objective of the standard is to help to meet the vision defined in the Theory of Change, ie:- to maximise the contribution of eel fishers, ranchers, aquaculturalists, traders and consumers of eel products to the restoration of healthy eel populations, distributed throughout their natural range, fulfilling their role in the aquatic environment and supporting sustainable use for the benefit of communities, local economies and traditions.
+• The principal objective of the standard is to help to meet the vision defined in the Theory of Change, i.e.

+to increase the contribution of eel fishers, ranchers, aquaculturalists, traders and consumers of eel products to the restoration of healthy eel populations, distributed throughout their natural range, fulfilling their role in the aquatic environment and supporting sustainable use for the benefit of communities, local economies and traditions.

-- The standard is designed to ensure that implementation at the level of each individual certificate holder has a net benefit on eel populations. - The standard will support the collection and availability of the data necessary to monitor-the efficacy of the Standard in achieving its objectives.
+- The standard is designed to ensure that implementation at the level of each individual certificate holder has a positive contribution to eel populations. - The standard will support the collection and availability of the data necessary to monitor the efficacy of the standard in achieving its objectives.